OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     * "mem hide" command can be used to hide memory ranges from OS/2 (if memory tests show error in this range, for example)

+    * "vhdd" command supports mounting of fixed size VHD and plain bunary disk images.
+      An example what you can do with binary file mounting:
+        - get Arca OS UEFI boot ISO, open it in the binary file editor in sysview and search string MSDOS5.0 (FAT boot sector signature).
+        - remember offset of this line, for example 1CA1800
+        - type
+              vhdd mount iso_file_path offset=0x1CA1800
+          and then mount this new disk as a big floppy (in the disk management in SysView).
+        - full access is available to the FAT image of the UEFI boot partition, used to boot from this ISO.

     * look for more in the section 5 below.

    QSINIT can be loaded by "WorkSpace On-Demand" PXE loader, but further